scailfin/flowserv-core/docs/workflow.rst

           datatype: int

 In this example, the workflow section is a REANA workflow specification.
 The main modification to the workflow specification is a simple addition to the syntax in order to allow references to template parameters.
 Such references are always enclosed in ``$[[...]]``.
 The parameters section is a list of template parameter declarations.
 Each parameter declaration has a unique identifier.
 The identifier is used to reference the parameter from within the workflow specification (e.g., ``$[[sleeptime]]`` to reference the user-provided value for the sleep period).
 Other elements of the parameter declaration are a human readable short name, a parameter description, and a specification of the data type.
-Refer to the `Template Parameter Specification <https://github.com/scailfin/benchmark-templates/blob/master/docs/parameters.rst>`_ for a full description of the template parameter syntax.
+Refer to the `Template Parameter Specification <https://github.com/scailfin/rob-core/blob/master/docs/parameters.rst>`_ for a full description of the template parameter syntax.

 Parameter declarations are intended to be used by front-end tools to render forms that collect user input.
-Given a set of user-provided values for the template parameters, the references to parameters are replaced withing the workflow specification with the given values to generate a valid workflow specification that can be executed by the respective workflow engine.
+Given a set of user-provided values for the template parameters, the references to parameters are replaced withing the workflow specification with the given values to generate a valid workflow that can be executed by the respective workflow engine.

 Benchmark Templates
 ===================

 The definition of workflow templates is intended to be generic to allow usage in a variety of applications.
-With respect to *Reproducible Open Benchmarks* we define an extension templates define the benchmark workflow and the variable parts of the benchmark that are provided by the paricipants.
-To further describe the format of benchmark results that are used to generate the benchmark leader board, we define an extension.
+With respect to *Reproducible Open Benchmarks* we define extensions of workflow templates that are used to generate the benchmark leader board and compute benchmark metrics.

 **Benchmark Templates** extend the base templates with information about the schema of the benchmark results.
 The idea is that benchmark workflows contain steps towards the end that evaluate the results of a benchmark run.
 These evaluation results are stored in a simple JSON or YAML file.
 Result files are usedto create the benchmark leader board.